babylonlabs-io/covenant-emulator/docs/covenant-emulator-setup.md

 - `QueryInterval` - How often to check for new BTC delegations that need processing
 - `DelegationLimit` - Maximum number of delegations to process in a single batch
-- `BitcoinNetwork` - Which Bitcoin network to connect to (mainnet, testnet, simnet, etc.)
+- `BitcoinNetwork` - Which Bitcoin network to connect to (mainnet, testnet, signet, etc.)
 - `ChainID` - Unique identifier of the Babylon blockchain network
 - `RPCAddr` - HTTP endpoint for connecting to a Babylon node
 - `GRPCAddr` - gRPC endpoint for connecting to a Babylon node